 What about Paul Thomas Anderson?
 Or Wes Anderson?

-How can Hawks and Spielberg be on the list that excludes Wilder and Tarantino!?!?!
+How can Hawks and Spielberg be on a auteurism scale that excludes Wilder and Tarantino?

-This type of endless debate is the gift of auteur theory.
+Hmm.
+This type of endless coffee shop debate is what makes auteur theory so interesting and timeless.

 Many people are not fond of the reductionist qualities of the auteur definition, or any similar theories.